Five Simple Reminders about Course Beginnings

 * Other personal picture or favorites

 - Not only do students want to know you — the faculty, but they also want to know something about their fellow students.
 Do you have a “Getting Acquainted” discussion post as the very first discussion in your course?
-This is a real opportunity to tell a story about yourself as a model and to encourage your students to share something more personal about themselves.
+This is a real opportunity to tell a story about yourself as a model for them to use and to encourage your students to share something more personal about themselves.
 This can be done by simply asking students to complete a statement, such as, “My favorite movie, or book, or meditation or relaxation is….”
 Or asking students to share/ post one of their favorite pictures.
-Students will often share pictures of themselves on vacation, with pets, or even their hobby, such as refurbishing an antique car!
+Students will often share pictures of themselves on vacation, with pets, or even their hobby, such as refurbishing an antique car.
 Simple sharing at this level elicits a wealth of information, so that we “connect” on more levels with each other.
-The “getting acquainted” board is also a great place to test use of the new Voice Board.
-We learn a lot about each other by hearing one’s voice!
+The “getting acquainted” board is also a great place to use audio.
+We learn a lot about each other and feel closer to each other by hearing our voices.

-Some faculty also ask the students — in their introductions to answer course specific questions such as why they are taking the course, what their motivations are, what skills or competencies they expect or hope to learn, etc. These getting acquainted posts help us learn more about the students to make it easier and more natural to build associations and relationships for the students, developing core concepts based on what students already have in their heads.
-One of the library of ecoaching tips (#6 from Spring of 2006) focuses on the learning principle from Lev Vygotsky and his “Zone of Proximal development” (A url is at the end of this tip.)
+Some faculty also ask the students — in their introductions — to answer specific questions such as why they are taking the course, what their motivations are, and what skills or competencies they expect or hope to learn.
+These getting acquainted posts help us learn more about the students, making it easier and more natural to build associations and relationships for the students, developing core concepts based on what students already have in their heads.
+One of the early tips — #6 — focuses on the learning principle from Lev Vygotsky and his “Zone of Proximal development” (See url in References.)
 This principle requires that we know what students know on an individual basis.
 How do we know what students know?
 And the kinds of experiences they have had?
 We ask them to tell us in various ways.
 Getting acquainted is just one way of doing this.

 - Your Virtual presences!In real estate it is location, location, location.
 In online learning it is Presence, presence and more presence!